 BSc(Hons) MAusIMM ASIA

 Nic is the non-executive chairman of MDL and was previously the Company’s executive chairman – a position he held for 22 years.
 He has professional qualifications as a geoscientist and worked in the mineral exploration sector for 10 years.
 In 1983 he joined a stockbroking firm as a corporate financier in the natural resources finance division and subsequently joined a major international investment bank as an executive director, again working in resources finance.
 In 1993 he became managing director of a small listed gold explorer which grew to a substantial gold producer prior to being taken over in 2000.
 In 1994 he formed MDL and has acted as chairman since that time.
-During his tenure as chairman, MDL discovered and subsequently developed the large Sabodala Gold Project in Senegal and has progressed GCO to its current production status.
+During his tenure as chairman, MDL discovered and subsequently developed the large Sabodala gold project in Senegal and has progressed GCO to its current production status.
 He has been a non-executive director of a number of public companies over the last 20 years and currently holds a non-executive chair position with FAR Limited.

 Robert Sennitt – managing director

-Rob was appointed managing director on 8 April 2016 after serving as CEO from June 2015 following an initial period working with MDL on strategic and business development initiatives.
+Rob was appointed managing director in April 2016 after serving as CEO from June 2015 following an initial period working with MDL on strategic and business development initiatives.
 Prior to joining MDL, Rob spent almost 25 years in the investment banking industry where his focus was advising companies in the natural resources sector on financial and strategic transactions.
 During this period, Rob was a managing director at RBC Capital Markets, an executive director at Macquarie Capital and also worked with J.P.
 Morgan in Australia.

 Martin Ackland – non-executive director

-BAppSc(Prim Met) MAusIMM MAIME FAICD
+BAppSc(Prim Met) MAusIMM MAIME

 Appointed in 2003, Martin is a qualified metallurgist who has spent over 40 years in the resources industry in a variety of roles that involved the creation of major resource groups from small capital bases.
 He has served as a director of a number of listed mining companies involved in gold, uranium and base metal production.
 From 1987 to 1995, Martin was an executive director of Ticor Limited (formerly Minproc Holdings Limited) where he was responsible for the successful implementation of the Tiwest Project – the world’s only integrated mineral sands mine, synthetic rutile and TiO2 pigment operation.
 His experience ranges from project development through to finance and capital raising.